cloudmaven/documentation/pages/p/p_costing.md

     - Advanced tools and services
     - Similarity of compute environment to local machines
     - Rapidly growing user base and commensurate open resources from which to build your solutions
+- If you are budgeting for cloud resources *and* you use a UW IT cloud service
+  - You do not pay indirect cost overhead
+  - See [this web page](http://itconnect.uw.edu/research/waiver/) for more information

 ## Cloud Research Credits